Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: System Setup and Optimization

 Since there are no existing constellations which strictly adhere to the chosen constraints, selecting an initialization for the optimization procedure is not straightforward.
 It was determined on a trial-and-error basis that there were no clear differences in resulting performance after optimization between randomly initialized constellations and constellations which were initialized with a distinct structure.
 For that reason it was chosen to initialize all parameters at the halfway point between the upper and lower bounds, which are shown in \cref{eq:optim_simplified}.

 Optimization over the system in \cref{fig:system_setup_extended} is performed using a patternsearch optimizer \cite{Audet2002}, which is a derivative-free multidimensional optimization algorithm.
 Patternsearch automatically finds the optimal way to spread out the constellation.
+During optimization, the number of transmitted symbols is lowered to $2^{18}$ using a different random seed compared to the results generation.
+The number of steps per span for the \abb{SSFM} is kept at 1000.
 To enhance stability during the optimization procedure, fixed random seeds are used for the sequence generation and AWGN noise additions.